Call for a FREE Evaluation

 Unfortunately, getting the monthly benefits you need is not always straightforward.
 Long-term policies typically have a more restrictive definition of disability than short-term policies, so an illness or injury that qualified for short-term employee benefits might not qualify for long-term benefits.

-Beginning with your free consultation, we will provide you with guidance on your legal options as the case unfolds.
+Beginning with your free consultation, your ERISA lawyer will provide you with guidance on your legal options as the case unfolds.
 Lawyers and staff at the Karl Truman Law Office will always return your calls and emails in a timely fashion.
+Our office in Louisville, Kentucky, can be reached at (502) 222-2222, or you can dial (812) 282-8500 for service in and around Jeffersonville, Indiana.

 What Our Clients Say About Us